-Local cowboys load cargo from horseback and place it into rivers to cross the Paraguay River (O Rio Paraguayzinho).
+Local 'vaqueros' load cargo from horseback and place it into rivers to cross the Paraguay river.
 During the wet season, treks are impossible to make in much of the wetlands, therefore horses and canoes are used.

-During the Wet season, all roads into the Pantanal are sealed off.
+During the wet season, all roads into the Pantanal are flooded, and sealed off.
 Many destinations can only be reached by flying, or days of trekking.

-Although lesser recagnized than the Amazon rainforest, the Pantanal has a the continents highest concentration of wildlife.
+Although less popular than the Amazon rainforest, the Pantanal has the highest concentration of wildlife in the south American continent.

 Two Jabiru mates lay in their next at dusk.
-The Jabiru (Tuiuiu) is the official mascot of the Pantanal.
-The strange name comes from the Guaraní language meaning “Swollen neck: It can be found enarly everywhere in South America with the exception of the Andes.
+The Jabiru (known locally as a "Tuiuiu") is the official mascot of the Pantanal.
+The name comes from the Guaraní language meaning “Swollen neck".
+It can be found nearly everywhere in south America with the exception of the Andes.

 Cowboys patrol areas for illegal cattle raising, which is frequent due to high profitability and low fines from the government.